sumittttttt/END-TO-END-ML-PROJECTS/Heart Disease Classification/README.md

 If we can reach 95% accuracy at predicting whether or not a patient has heart disease during the proof of concept, we'll pursue the project.

 ### 4. Modeling
-After trying and hypertuning various classification models, **LogisticClassification** performs well with **accuracy of 84.46%** on cross-validation.
+After trying and hypertuning various classification models, **LogisticRegression** performs well with **accuracy of 84.46%** on cross-validation.